akintner/portfolios/AKintnerM4.md

 ### Projects

-We had two group project this Mod: the first week was Quantified Self, a wholly Javascript project without a backend at all (eek), and the Capstone project, Johari Window.
+We had two group project this Mod: the first week was Quantified Self, a Javascript project without a backend at all (eek), and the Capstone project, Johari Window, which was a React app that worked in tandem with a Rails API.

 #### Quantified Self